Case Interview Practice

 How to solve

-• Develop a hypothesis based on initial findings.
+• Develop strategic recommendations based on your findings.

 Framework adaptation examples

 Adapting frameworks to fit the travel industry is crucial.
-Common frameworks include SWOT analysis and Porter's Five Forces.
-For instance, when analyzing a travel company's market position:
+Common frameworks include:

-• Use SWOT to assess strengths, weaknesses, opportunities, and threats.
+• SWOT Analysis: Assess strengths, weaknesses, opportunities, and threats for the airline.

 Metrics that matter